 I also recommend not touching your face once you start to slice up the jalapeño.
 Ouch!

-I served this Chile Verde with some homemade flour tortillas and it was amazing.
+I served this Chile Verde with some tortillas and it was amazing.
 So flavorful and with just the right amount of heat.

 - 2 fresh poblano chile peppers or hatch, seeded and halved